Joaov535/praticandoJS/README.md

 # praticandoJS
-praticando o conteúdo do curso de JS do Curso em Vídeo.
+praticando o conteúdo do curso de JavaScript do Curso em Vídeo.